klei1984/max/network.md

 be interesting for an enthusiast or could be relevant for an engineer.<br>
 The information found herein is not guaranteed to be complete or technically accurate.

-## Network Protocols
+## Overview

-M.A.X. supports three networking options.
+M.A.X. supports three networking options (link layers).

 - IPX protocol based local area network play for maximum four human players.
 - Dial-up Modem play for two human players.